Artists in schools program

 The SALA Artists in Schools Program, presented in partnership with Credit Union SA, aims to place practicing South Australian visual artists in schools across the State.
 In 2020, six schools were paired with an artist, giving students a chance to learn practical skills and gain confidence in artmaking.
 This Program also broadened students understanding of what it means to be an artist in South Australia today.
 This program was previously known as the Schools Artist in Residence Program.

-Applications for the program are now open.
+Applications for the 2021 Artists in Schools program are now closed.

 Frequently Asked Questions